loitd/vue-quicktemplate/README.md

 * Mobile-first designed components: Navbar, Sidebar, ...
 * Progressive Web Application (PWA) ready (see all capable of PWA compared to Natives: https://whatwebcando.today/),
 * Very detail comments about all things (Readable code)
-* Intergrated with CircleCI, Codecov (with pre-running-configures)
+* Preconfigured intergration with CircleCI, Codecov (with pre-running-configures)
 * Full of pluggins available by default With additional pluggins beside common ones (`babel`, `webpack`)
     * `vue@cli` version 3.4
     * `vuex`,
     * `vue-router`,
     * `bootstrap-vue` for Bootstrap 4,
-    * `fontawesome` for FontAwesome 5,
+    * preconfigued `fontawesome` for FontAwesome 5,
+    * `octicons` replacement fro FontAwesome 5 for a lightweight product
     * `sass-loader`,
     * `chartjs`,
     * Unit test with `jest`, E2E test with `nightwatch`,